filipsPL/autowx2/README.md

 6. Run the main program `autowx2.py`, wait for the next transit and marvel at the beautiful images (or other recordings)

-# configuration files and other programs
+# Configuration files and other programs

-## files, subprograms and configs
+## Files, subprograms and configs

 ### autowx.py